osisoft/OCS-Docs/Content_Portal/Documentation/Management/Account_Role_1.md

 ### Security

-Authorized for Account Members of the specified tenant.
+Authorized for Tenant Members of the specified tenant.

 ### Returns